Counting Discrete, Level-$1$, Quaternionic Automorphic Representations on $G_2$: Groups Contributing and Related Constants

 Since $G_2$ has trivial center, the cohomology condition on $s$ is always satisfied so we don't bother checking it.
-Trivial center further gives that the isomorphism class of the pair cannot change with $s$.
-Therefore the only thing that depends on $s$ is whether we can exhibit one that is Galois invariant when $\rho$ is non-trivial.
+Trivial center further gives that the isomorphism class of the pair only depends on $s$ through its centralizer.
+Next, we note a result that we thank a referee for pointing out: \begin{lem} Let $G$ be a split, simple, and simply connected group over number field $F$.
+Then all its endoscopic groups are split. \end{lem}

-For each pair we will also compute the automorphism group $\Lambda$ that comes up in the formula for $\iota(G,H)$.